felipeochoa/py-format/README.md

 * Uses braces `{}` instead of tildes `~` for formatting commands, which in my experience appear less frequently and tend to be more readable.

-* The code contains type declarations in the performance critical areas, so compiling with the appropriate optmization declarations should yield very speedy operations.

 ## Usage